C5m7b4/chat-service-1/README.md

 all of this work came from this [youtube playlist](https://www.youtube.com/watch?v=PUmXufS9y-8&list=PLnTRniWXnjf8QRhvnklsyapGfFZ6ACdSf&index=1)

+IN this repo we are going to build a microservices network using these technologies

+- Typescript
+- React
+- GraphQL
+- TypeOrm
+- Apollo Server
+- Recoil
+- MySql
+- Docker
+- docker-compose
+- phpmyadmin

 Here is what our folder structure is going to look like:

 ![alt folder-structure](images/01_folder_structure.png)